-Being able to write reflectively is a useful and valuable skill.
 Reflecting on an experience is a way of evaluating your own reactions and capabilities.
-It can help you to learn from your experiences and improve your approaches in the future.
+It can help you to learn from your experiences, improve your approaches in the future and evidence your skills and strengths to others.
 It can also boost your confidence and make you feel good about your achievements!
 Plus it's a great way to impress employers, as Iain Menneer, Chief Executive Officer of Animalcare Group PLC tells us, "Employers are looking for something quite special in a graduate, someone who has gone beyond their studies, is very proactive and can reflect on their experiences."

-It can be difficult to start writing reflectively after a lifetime spent writing descriptively.
-One approach that can help you structure a reflection is the Gibbs model below:
+Many different models and approaches have been suggested for reflection.
+One approach that can help you structure your reflection is the Gibbs model below:

 Description What happened? |